CodeYourFuture/curriculum/common-content/en/module/piscine/interviews/index.md

 time=45
 +++

+You will be asked to join a video call for your technical interview.
 We use an interview platform called Evidenced.
-The questions are drawn from a pre-set list.

 ## What to expect